styleguidist/react-styleguidist/docs/Configuration.md

           ]
         }
       ],
-      sectionDepth: 2 // It will show "Documentation" and "Files" as single pages, filtering his children.
+      // Will show "Documentation" and "Files" as single pages, filtering its children
+      sectionDepth: 2
     },
     {
       name: 'Components',